 • Decide on your account type.
 Are you opening an account just for you, or is it a joint account?
 Are you wanting checking, savings, or both?

 • Fill out the application.

 • Make your first deposit.
 You may be able to add money to your account right away, or if doesn’t require a minimum deposit, you can wait until you have the funds.

 • Download the app.
 It can include perks such as spending-tracking, notifications, and bill pay reminders.

 Ready to get started?
-SoFi Money is a cash management account where you can spend, save, and earn all in one place.
-Earn 0.20% APY (subject to change) on all your cash and get reimbursed for ATM fees anywhere in the world (subject to change).
+SoFi Checking and Savings is a checking and savings account where you can spend, save, and earn all in one place.
+Earn 1.50% APY (subject to change) on all your cash and get reimbursed for ATM fees anywhere in the world (subject to change).

 As opposed to a physical check that can take time to clear, you don’t have to wait days to access a direct deposit.
 Usually, you can use the money the day it is sent.
 What’s more, you don’t have to remember to go to the bank or use your app to deposit your check.